R3enox/Drink-Master/README.en.md

 ✔️**Intuitive user interface**: the easy-to-use interface makes it effortless to add, create, and find out more information without any extra effort.

-✔️**Google authorization**: secure and convenient authorization and login to your account.
+✔️**Google authorization**: secure and convenient registration and authorization.

 ✔️**Security**: the refresh + access token scheme is used.
-A reliable mechanism for controlling users' "sensitive information".
+A reliable mechanism for controlling users' "sensitive data".

-✔️**Dark/Light mode**: you can switch the theme from light to dark and vice versa.
-The data on the theme selected by the user is saved even after leaving the application.
+✔️**Dark/Light mode**: you can switch the theme from dark by default to light and vice versa.
+Data on the theme selected by the user is saved even after you exit the application.

+✔️**Two languages**: the ability to change the language in the application, switching the default English language to Ukrainian.

 ## 🔧Stack technology